Hsinchu County Council

 The Hsinchu County Council (HCC; 新竹縣議會 (新竹县议会, Xīnzhú Xiàn Yìhuì)) is the elected county council of Hsinchu County, Republic of China.
-The council composes of 35 councilors lastly elected through the 2018 Republic of China local election on 24 November 2018.
+The council composes of 35 councilors lastly elected through the 2022 Republic of China local election in 2022.

 History

 The council was originally established on 14 April 1946 in Taoyuan at Wudedian Hall.
 It was then soon dissolved on 23 January 1951.
 The first members of the council was elected on 7 January 1951 and was shown on 23 January 1951.
 The temporary office for the council was at the east room of the Hsinchu County Government building (the present-day Hsinchu City Hall).
 On 28 October 1989, the county council moved from Hsinchu City to Zhubei City in Hsinchu County.

 The 18th county council

 Since the local elections in 2014, the Council was composed as follows:

 Current composition

-Since the local elections in 2018, the Council was composed as follows:
+Since the local elections in 2022, the Council was composed as follows: